diexban/AWS-Solution-for-A-Web-Application/README.md

 ## Infrastructure Design Proposal for AWS Web Application Hosting

-As part of the infrastructure design for the new web application, I am proposing **two solutions** for hosting the application on AWS.
-Since it is not yet confirmed whether the application will be built using container images, the two solutions address both possibilities:
+As part of the infrastructure design for this new web application, I am proposing **two solutions** for hosting the application on AWS.
+Since I don't know whether the application will be built using container images, the two solutions address both possibilities:

 1. **Using AWS Fargate**
    _(For container-based workloads)_